 Behavioral neuroscience, aging and dementia

 The Research group in Behavioral Neuroscience, Aging and Dementia (BNAD) is led by Professor Claudia Rodríguez-Aranda and is pursuing active research in topics within the field of neuroscience, aging, mild cognitive impairment and dementia.
 The main topics are research in cognitive aging, its association with various motor functions and early diagnosis of dementia.
-As an ancillary area within behavioral neuroscience, some formal members of the group also conduct research in sexual motivation in mammals.
+As an ancillary area within behavioral neuroscience, a formal member of the group also conduct research in sexual motivation in mammals.